 THE WILD CARD

 Do you think either should have been given this position based on the doubt about their involvement or lack of helping in their homeland's authoritarian regimes?

 From reading this book, do you think under Pope Francis the catholic church is undergoing a modernisation and resurgence?
-And do you think Pope Francis has kept to his promise of reforming the church?
+And do you think Pope Francis has kept to his promise of reforming the Church?

-Did you find this story compelling, even if you are not catholic?
+Did you find this story compelling, even if you are not Catholic?

-"Were we able to look far into the future of the catholic church and learn that its fate was to become nothing more than a sacred book club, where fans gathered once a week to discuss their favourite characters and chapters, debate passionately the themes, and draw real-life lessons from shared readings, it could do a lot worse."
+"Were we able to look far into the future of the Catholic Church and learn that its fate was to become nothing more than a sacred book club, where fans gathered once a week to discuss their favourite characters and chapters, debate passionately the themes, and draw real-life lessons from shared readings, it could do a lot worse."
 Do you agree with McCarten's closing statement?